Updated: October 21, 2022

-Passing the time with Mother Nature is the best pleasure, and so Jenny Uglow said: “We might think we are nurturing our garden, but of course it’s our garden that is really nurturing us.”
+Passing the time with Mother Nature is the best pleasure.
+So Jenny Uglow said: “We might think we are nurturing our garden, but of course, it’s our garden that is really nurturing us.”

 Here I included some essential garden tools for the newbie.

 You must keep maintaining a handbook as a beginner gardener.
 Take note of every single step you did or failed.

 - USDA plant hardiness zone and heat zone

 - Plant selection

 - Paste control

 - Diseases and treatments